-Check out our four-point action plan to help avoid a breakdown and stay safe on the road this winter.
+Check out our four-point action plan to help avoid a breakdown and give your car a winter health check.

 Worn tyres are a safety hazard at any time of the year, but in winter the accident risk is even greater.
 Make sure to check all four tyres for damage and tread depth regularly and keep them pumped up to the correct pressure.
 Legally, the tread depth must be at least 1.6mm all the way around the tyre.
 Luckily, you can check this using a 20p piece, check out our tyre guide for more information.

 Stopping distances will be at least double in wet weather, as your tyres will have less grip on the road.
 Reduce your speed and leave more space between you and the vehicle in front to account for greater stopping distances.

 Flat batteries are one of the biggest cause of breakdowns during the winter.
 Not only is this a massive inconvenience on a frosty morning, but it can also be a huge cost to replace your battery if needed.

 Make sure to switch everything off as you leave the car.
 When removing your key, it may not switch off the lights.
 Some modern cars may have a ‘lights on’ warning sound as you open your car door which will remind you.

 One of the most basic things you can do is to try to take a longer journey every so often to charge up your battery.